Adrián Peralta

-Adrián Peralta (born 8 May 1982 in Burzaco) is an Argentine footballer currently playing for Deportivo Morón in the Primera B Metropolitana.
+Adrián Peralta (born 8 May 1982) is an Argentine football coach and a former player.

 Career

 Peralta started his career at 3rd division side Tristán Suárez in 2000.

 In 2003, he was signed by Instituto de Córdoba whom he helped to win the Primera B Nacional Apertura 2003 tournament.
-At the end of the 2003-2004 season the club were promoted to the Primera.
-Instituto managed to avoid relegation at the end of the 2004-2005 season, but Peralta left the team to join RCD Mallorca of La Liga in Spain.
+At the end of the 2003–2004 season the club were promoted to the Primera.
+Instituto managed to avoid relegation at the end of the 2004–2005 season, but Peralta left the team to join RCD Mallorca of La Liga in Spain.
 His transfer to Europe did not work out and he soon returned to Argentina to play for Newell's Old Boys.

 After one year with Newell's Peralta moved on again, this time to Lanús.
 In 2007, he was part of the squad that won the Apertura 2007 tournament, Lanús' first ever top flight league title.